kammitama5/kammitama5.github.io/_posts/2020-11-29-Sunday-November-29th.md

 - I had been to a few meetups run by [Peter](https://www.amazon.com/The-Hacker-Playbook-Practical-Penetration/dp/1494932636/) and to be honest, it was interesting, but I realized that I liked privacy, encryption and data a lot more than I did security, even though people often confuse the two.
 However, along the way, I was still figuring things out.
-- In one Meetup, I attempted to go, but figured out that it would take me around 3 hours each way to attend.
+- In one Meetup, I attempted to go, but figured out that it would take me around 3 to 5 hours each way to attend.
 When I got there, I couldn't find the place after a good hour of looking, so I settled in the nearby library instead.
 Realizing that the last bus for the day was coming in
-  20 minutes, I turned around and went home (I couldn't afford a taxi and didn't own a smart phone so taking a rideshare or taxi was out of the question for me).
+  20 minutes (so there was physically no other bus arriving until the next morning around 6am), I turned around and went home (I couldn't afford a taxi and didn't own a smart phone so taking a rideshare or taxi was out of the question for me).
 - When I got back, I received a rude email from the host of the Meetup telling me that "when I was serious" I should consider emailing him, and was subsequently kicked out of the Meetup group.
 It's funny to think about now, because I'm on the fringes